 This is particularly likely when there are multiple buyers competing for the same house and you are hurrying to get the deal done quickly.

-If you would like help assessing your position, sorted.org has mortgage advice and tips.
+If you want to assess your position first, Sorted has mortgage advice and tips.
 If you have your eye on a place, but aren't sure whether it's in your ball park or not, you can run some figures through Sorted's mortgage calculator.

-Go visit the bank manager or mortgage broker and do yourself an honest household budget.
+Alternatively, visit your bank or mortgage broker and do yourself an honest household budget.
 Just because they will loan you the money doesn't automatically mean you can afford it for the long haul.

 TAX - Check the IRD to see if you need to pay tax.
 There will be varying advice depending on whether the house you are buying is a rental investment, a holiday home or for yourself to live in.